arjunguha/compsci220-scala/website/hw/scalacheck_lab/index.md

 4. Make a test that counts how many numbers in a list are less than 100.
 To check the count, filter the list and the check the resulting length.

-5. Make a generator for the JoinList class.
+5. Make a generator for the JoinList[Int] class.
+You will need to define four generators:

+    - Empty
+    - Singleton
+    - JoinList
+    - JoinList[JoinList[Int]]
+    - You may use the JoinList.fromList function for the last 2 generators.

-6. Reimplement the tests from class, but use the JoinList generator instead.
+6. Reimplement the tests from class, but use the JoinList generators that you defined above instead.

 ## Submit Your Work